-All RA positions are for the 2017-2018 academic year.
-The employment period of an RA begins August 2017 at RA Training (scheduled mid to late August) and ends on May 1, 2018.
+All RA positions are for the 2021-2022 academic year.
+The employment period of an RA begins August 2021 at RA Training (scheduled mid to late August) and ends after the Residence Move-Out date (typically early-May).
 We hire a combination of new RAs and returning RAs.
 Only current RAs may apply for the Returning and Senior RA positions.

 Job Description And Qualifications